 Core Training Activities

-The main portion of your PRT session focuses on building strength, endurance, and agility.
+The main body of your PRT session focuses on building strength, endurance, and agility through a range of military-specific exercises.

-- Push-ups and sit-ups to build upper body and core strength
+- Push-ups and sit-ups for upper body and core strength

-- Shuttle runs to improve speed and agility
+- Shuttle runs to enhance speed and agility

-- Climbing drills to enhance upper body and grip strength
+- Climbing drills to bolster upper body and grip strength

-Your instructor will guide you through these activities, ensuring you maintain proper form and intensity.
+Your instructor will guide these exercises, ensuring you maintain the correct form and intensity.

 Cooldown Procedures